ivy-llc/ivy/docs/overview/deep_dive/formatting.rst

 However, it is possible for the linters run in the ivy-gardener and the github action every day to face formatting errors that need human intervention like typos and uninitialized arguments.
 In this case, an error will be thrown by the linters while the fixes for other normal errors will still be applied.
-Similarly, ivy-gardener can fail if the bot handling it (ivy-branch) can not apply the changes suggested by the linters, like it may not have access to edit the target branch.

-Thus, in case of ivy-gardener failing, you should check the logs of lint checks to manually resolve the formatting errors by commiting the changes yourself.
+On the other hand, ivy-gardener itself can fail if the bot handling it (ivy-branch) can not apply the changes suggested by the linters, for example, when it does not have access to edit the target branch.
+In this case, you should check the logs of lint checks to manually resolve the formatting errors by commiting the changes yourself.

 **Round Up**